raphaelfeng/blog_one/_posts/2015-05-22-8 Steps to Migrating from JavaScript to TypeScript.md

+---
+title: 8 Steps to Migrating from JavaScript to TypeScript
+---

 We have been moving our Browser Agent to TypeScript recently.
 It’s fun to learn a new language and to see how it can benefit us.